Crime Free Multi-Housing Program goal is to keep illegal activity off rental apartment property.

 In this episode you learned about:

-- Genesis of the Crime Free Multi-Housing Program.
+- The genesis of the Crime Free Multi-Housing Program.

 - Improving relationships between law enforcement and rental property management.